 The Board has appointed a Compensation Committee which has responsibility for recommending compensation for the directors and senior management.
-In 2019, the Compensation Committee consisted of John Warwick, lan Ward and Dave Nickerson (all considered independent directors).
-Upon the retirement of Mr. Nickerson in November 2019, Stephen Flewelling was appointed to the Compensation Committee.
+In 2021, the Compensation Committee consisted of John Warwick, Ian Ward and Stephen Flewelling (all considered independent directors).
 The Compensation Committee's responsibilities and composition are described below under the heading "Corporate Governance Disclosure - Compensation Committee."

-The general compensation philosophy of the Company for executive officers, including for the CEO, is to provide a level of compensation that is competitive within the North American marketplace and that will attract and retain individuals with the experience and qualifications necessary for the Company to be successful, and to provide short-term and longer-term incentive compensation, such as the award of incentive bonuses and restricted share units and grant of stock options, which aligns the interest of executives with those of shareholders and encourages senior management to have a direct and identifiable impact on the performance of the Company and to develop and implement a long-range strategy.
+The general compensation philosophy of the Company for executive officers, including for the CEO, is to provide a level of compensation that is competitive within the North American marketplace and that will attract and retain individuals with the experience and qualifications necessary for the Company to be successful, and to provide short-term and longer-term incentive compensation, such as the award of incentive bonuses and restricted share units and grant of stock options, which aligns the interest of executives with those of shareholders and encourages senior management to have a direct and identifiable impact on the performance of the Company and to develop and implement a long-range strategy for the benefit of all the Company's stakeholders.

-The Company is primarily engaged in the exploration and development of its Prairie Creek Mine (the "Mine") located in the Northwest Territories, Canada.
-The Company is considered to be in the exploration and development stage, given that the Mine is not in production and, to date, has not earned any significant revenues and does not generate revenues from operations.
+The Company is primarily engaged in the exploration and development of its Prairie Creek Project (the "Project") located in the Northwest Territories, Canada.
+The Company is considered to be in the exploration and development stage, given that the Project is not in production and, to date, has not earned any significant revenues and does not generate revenues from operations.
 Accordingly, the Company is reliant upon funding from capital raising activities.
 Therefore, the use of traditional performance standards, such as corporate profitability, is not considered to be appropriate in the evaluation of corporate or executive performance.
-In addition, the Compensation Committee and the Board of Directors have to consider the financial situation of the Company in a wider context and involving the ongoing status of the Mine, when setting its executive compensation levels.
+In addition, the Compensation Committee and the Board of Directors have to consider the financial situation of the Company in a wider context and involving the ongoing status of the Project, when setting its executive compensation levels.